 - 23. Throughout its decision-making processes, Network Rail has not adequately considered the variety of interests connected to the crossings, nor how other stakeholders will be affected.
 This is evident both as regards Network Rail's decision as to (i) which crossings should be closed and (ii) what alternative routes will be provided. - 24.
-Furthermore, it has failed to properly consider how the proposed closures relate to national and local planning policy.
-For example, Network Rail has failed to even mention Cambridgeshire County Council's Rights of Way Improvement Plan.
-Nor, has Network Rail considered the recent Department for Transport's Cycling and Walking Investment Strategy 2017. - 25.
-As a result, the Inspector cannot be satisfied that the Order reflects a properly reasoned or balanced approach, nor that it would embody the concept of sustainable development or comply with local plan policies.
+As a result, the Inspector cannot be satisfied that the Order reflects a properly reasoned or balanced approach, nor that it would embody the concept of sustainable development or comply with local plan and other relevant policies.
+Ramblers share the concerns of the County Council5.